 David Schwimmer

-Schwimmer began his acting career performing in school plays at Beverly Hills High School.
-In 1988, he graduated from Northwestern University with a Bachelor of Arts in theater and speech.
-After graduation, Schwimmer co-founded the Lookingglass Theatre Company.
-For much of the late 1980s, he lived in Los Angeles as a struggling, unemployed actor, until he starred in the television film A Deadly Silence in 1989 and appeared in a number of television roles in the early 1990s, including L.A.
+Schwimmer began his acting career performing in school plays at Immanuel College Prep, Bushey England and then Beverly Hills High School.
+He graduated from Northwestern University in 1988 with a Bachelor of Arts in theater and speech.
+After graduation, Schwimmer co-founded the Lookingglass Theatre Company in Chicago.
+He later moved back to Los Angeles to pursue his acting career, debuting in the television film A Deadly Silence in 1989 and appeared in a number of television roles in the early 1990s, including L.A.
 Law, The Wonder Years, NYPD Blue, and Monty.

 After the series finale of Friends in 2004, Schwimmer branched out into film and stage work.
 He was cast as the title character in the 2005 drama film Duane Hopwood, and voiced Melman the Giraffe in the animated Madagascar film franchise, acted in the dark comedy Big Nothing (2006), and the thriller Nothing but the Truth (2008).
 Schwimmer made his West End stage debut in the leading role in 2005's Some Girl(s).
 He made his Broadway debut in The Caine Mutiny Court-Martial in 2006.
 His feature film directorial debut followed in 2007 with the comedy Run Fatboy Run, and the following year he made his Off-Broadway directorial debut in Fault Lines.